5 MIN READ

 Potassium sulfate (K2SO4) is a source for K and S. The K2O ranges from 48 to 53% and the S ranges from 17 to 18%.
 When additional Cl is not desired in a fertility program, potassium sulfate is a substitute.6

-Urea (46-0-0) is a nitrogen source that can be used as a N only starter.
+Urea (46-0-0) is a N source that can be used as a N only starter.
 Because it can injure seed, it must be placed by the planter in a 2 x 2 position.
 Urea can be blended with MAP or DAP; however, it should not be blended with superphosphate or ammonium nitrate because of reaction problems and absorption of moisture, respectively.6

 Nitrogen solutions such as 28-0-0 and 32-0-0 are mixtures of urea and ammonium nitrate.
 They can be dribbled or sprayed on to the soil surface as an N only starter; however, because of volatilization, it is best to have some incorporation.
 Additionally, under high residue conditions, the N can become immobilized by the residue.6

-Some starter fertilizer materials are available with a slow release formulation.
+Some starter fertilizer materials are available with a slow-release formulation.
 The fertilizer is encapsulated within a polymer, biopolymer, or sulfur coating that dissolves and slowly releases the nutrients.
 In some products, the nutrients are released by diffusion through the coating.
 The rate of release can be controlled by the polymer chemistry, coating thickness and process, and soil temperature.7

 Enhanced Efficiency Fertilizer (EEF) fertilizers are products that are released slowly to help reduce nutrient loss and to help increase timely nutrient uptake and utilization.7 Several fertilizer manufacturers are supplying various forms of EEF products.
 Farmers desiring to use EEF products should contact the Natural Resources Conservation Service (NRCS) to inquire about possible financial incentives for using EEF products and contact your fertility specialist regarding the availability of EEF fertility products.
-Examples of EFF products from The Mosaic Company include MicroEssentials® SZ®, MicroEssentials® S15®, and MicroEssentials® S10® which supply 10% S and 1% Zn, 15% S, and 10% S respectively.6 Verdesian Life Sciences company offers the P slow release products AVAIL® and AVAIL® T5.7,9

 Sources:

 1Beegle, D.B., Roth, G.W., and Lingenfelter, D.D.
-2007.
+1997.
 Starter fertilizer.
-Agronomy Facts 51.
-Penn State Extension.
-The Pennsylvania State University.
+PennState Extension.
+The Pennsylvania State University. https://extension.psu.edu/starter-fertilizer.

 2Hergert, G.W., Wortmann, C.S., Ferguson, R.B., Shapiro, C.A., and Shaver, T.M.
 2012.
 Using starter fertilizers for corn, grain sorghum, and soybeans.
 G361.
 NebGuide.
-University of Nebraska – Lincoln.
+University of Nebraska – Lincoln. https://extensionpubs.unl.edu/publication/g361/2012/pdf/view/g361-2012.pdf.

 6Clay, D.E. and Carlson, C.G.
 2019.
 Fertilizers used in soybean and corn production.
 Chapter 21.
 Best Management Practices. iGrow Soybean.
 SDSU Extension.
 South Dakota State University. https://extension.sdstate.edu/sites/default/files/2020-03/S-0004-21-Soybean.pdf.